oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

  - polytopes, cones, linear programs
  - polyhedral fans
  - ... and MUCH more
-As well as specialised stuff
+As well as specialized stuff
  - polymake
  - Singular
  - Gap